Born: December 18, 1978 in Mechanicville, N.Y.

-Won the 2016 Bewitch (G3) with Olorda (GER) on closing day of the Spring Meet.
+Won the 2016 Thoroughbred Club of America (G2) with Irish Jasper during the Fall Meet and the Bewitch (G3) with Olorda (GER) on closing day of the Spring Meet.

 Won the Bryan Station with Tweet Kitten on Oct.
 30, 2015, on the first of the two days of the Breeders' Cup World Championships.